 - ¼ teaspoon cinnamon

-- 1 cup black beans or pinto beans drained rinsed and cooked
+- 1 cup black beans or pinto beans canned, drained and rinsed

 - ¼ cup pumpkin puree